 Top-notch facilities such as swimming pools and tennis courts are present to make sure students get the best learning experience.

 When choosing a sixth form school or college to study at in the UK, it’s important to take into account the academic results of the school (besides the type of sixth form course offered).
-This will help you choose a school which can help you or your child get into a top university.
+This will help you choose a school with higher academic standards which can help you or your child get into a top university.